AlexDWasTaken/Blog/content/posts/hw5/index.md

 >
 > Please read the online version for the best experience.
 >
-> The content is equivalent to around 3.5 pages of google doc.
->
 > Reading guide: this report is too long but we don't want to delete anything.
 We recommend start straight at "Results" section, then selective read the rest of the report.

 ## Video Presentation